Actually, there are some additional precautions that may prove worthwhile.

 convenience at the same time!
 YOU change the combination, not a locksmith, a full million combinations, a

-tamper lock out (YOU set it for 0 to 9 minutes), 9 possible combinations which you can change, alter, or
+tamper lock out to waste the bad guy's time, multiple combinations which you can change, alter, or

 delete as desired.
 The 9 volt battery is on the outside and the combo is stored even if it dies.
 For Champion